Free hosted mock API server — no install required

 You shouldn't be blocked.

-Frontend and mobile teams waste days waiting for APIs that aren't ready yet.
-Existing solutions are either too complex or too limited.
+Frontend and mobile teams waste days waiting for APIs that aren't ready.
+Every existing mock API solution is either too complex to set up or too limited to be useful.

 Waiting on the backend team

-Feature development stalls because the endpoints you need aren't ready yet.
-Sprint velocity tanks while you wait.
+Feature development stalls because the mock API endpoints you need aren't ready yet.
+Sprint velocity tanks while you wait for a backend that may ship weeks later.

 🔧

-Hardcoded JSON files and if-statements in your code are messy.
-They don't survive merges, differ between teammates, and can't simulate real network behavior.
+json-server, hardcoded JSON files, and if-statements in your fetch logic are messy.
+They only work on your machine, break on merge, and can't simulate real network latency or errors.

 💸